DataDog/documentation/content/en/security/cloud_workload_security/workload_security_rules.md

 To detect when a PHP or Nginx process launches bash, there are a few attributes to note.

 Bash is a Unix utility, whose file is `/usr/bin/bash` (assumed for a first implementation).
-As in the previous example, to detect execution, include in your rule: `exec.file.path == "/usr/bin/bash"`.
+As in the previous example, to detect execution, include `exec.file.path == "/usr/bin/bash"` in your rule.
 This ensures the rule isn't only accounting for the execution of bash, but also bash as a child process of PHP or Nginx.

 A process ancestor's filename in CWS is an attribute with symbol `process.ancestors.file.name`.
 To check if the ancestor is Nginx, add `process.ancestors.file.name == "nginx"`.
 Since PHP runs as multiple processes, use a wildcard to expand the rule to any process with prefix PHP.
 To check if the ancestor is a PHP process, add `process.ancestors.file.name =~ "php*"`.